AnalystChidinma/sql_data_modelling_project/README.md

 In this project, I take a single source dataset and transform it into three distinct schema designs:
 Star Schema, Snowflake Schema, and One Big Table (OBT).
-Each model represents a different approach to organizing data for analytics—designed with clarity, efficiency, and real-world use cases in mind.
+Each model represents a different approach to organizing data for analytics designed with clarity, efficiency, and real-world use cases in mind.

  What You'll Learn

 - 🔹 How to build a **Star Schema** that’s simple, fast, and BI-friendly
-- 🔹 How to normalize dimensions into a Snowflake Schema to reduce redundancy
+- 🔹 How to normalize dimensions into a **Snowflake Schema** to reduce redundancy
-- 🔹 How to denormalize everything into a One Big Table for simplicity and flat reporting
+- 🔹 How to denormalize everything into a **One Big Table** for simplicity and flat reporting
 - 🔹 The impact of each model on query performance, storage, and data integrity
 - 🔹 How to document models with draw.io diagrams and structure your project like a pro